bence-toth/vertices-animation/README.md

 ## Usage

-1) Download `vertices-animation.js` and import it in your HTML file (or if you are working with node applications ore something similar, just lift it in your code base).
+1) Download `vertices-animation.js` and import it in your HTML file (or if you are working with node applications or something similar, just lift it in your code base).

 2) Add a `canvas` to your HTML, ideally directly inside the `body` and give it an `id`.